 This driving out of young lions is vital to the survival of the pride.
 For females, it keeps the pride at a size that requires less support.
 For males, there are two other advantages.
 First, there is less competition for the prime male over mating in the pride.
 Second, it helps avoid incest.
 By leaving the pride, the young males will move to mate with other lionesses rather than those related to them, thus the gene pool is kept healthy.

-After being kicked out, young male lions either roam alone or in small bands ― often with their brothers or cousins.
+Upon leaving, young male lions either roam alone or in small bands ― often with their brothers or cousins.
 At such age, their only option is to survive the unknown lands or perish.
 In fact, this is the time when most of them die; only about one in eight male lions make it to adulthood.

 Those who do survive and find a new territory have to take over another pride.
 This means fighting with the resident males ― frequently to death.
 That’s yet another evolutionary challenge for them to stay alive.